Knock Shrine: Apparition

 The evening of Thursday, 21 August 1879, was a very wet night.
 At about 8 o'clock it was raining as Mary Byrne, who was from the village, was going home with the priest's housekeeper, Mary McLoughlin.
 Byrne stopped suddenly when she saw the gable of the church.
-She claimed she saw three life-size figures.
+She claimed she saw three life-sized figures.
 She ran home to tell her parents and soon others from the village gathered.
-The witnesses said they saw an apparition of Our Lady, Saint Joseph and Saint John the Evangelist at the south gable end of the Church of Saint John the Baptist.
+The witnesses said they saw an apparition of Our Lady, Saint Joseph, and Saint John the Evangelist at the south gable end of the Church of Saint John the Baptist.
 Behind them and a little to the left of Saint John was a plain altar.
 On the altar was a cross and a lamb, with angels.
 A farmer, about half a mile away from the scene, later described what he saw as a large globe of golden light above and around the gable, circular in appearance.
 For nearly two hours a group that fluctuated between two and perhaps as many as twenty-five stood or kneeled, gazing at the figures.
 It was raining.
 Those identified as witnesses (and relatives) were Mary Byrne/Margaret Beirne, aged 29, and her mother Margaret Beirne, aged 68, her younger adult sister Margaret Beirne, her younger adult brother Dominick Beirne, her eight-year-old niece Catherine Murray, and Dominick Beirne, who was an elder cousin, Dominick's five-year-old nephew John Curry, and Patrick Beirne, who was possibly also a relative.
 It was 11-year-old Patrick Hill who is thought to have given the most detailed description of the vision.

 The apparitions, for believing Catholics, held significant eschatological significance.
 Much work has been done to interpret the message received in the village by Catholic eschatological scholars such as Emmett O'Reagan.